 You should also call ahead to the loading area and check if everything is ready for you to load before you move your truck.

 If you have to move your vehicle around at a rest stop or for security reasons, moving the truck without taking the appropriate action on your ELD could result in your DRIVE status on your ELD interrupting your breaks.
 Remember that if it is time for your 30-minute break or your nighttime 10-hour break, and you must relocate your truck to another parking spot, you must be sure that your vehicle is not in ON duty mode or DRIVE mode.
 You must activate Personal Use before you move the truck instead.
-That will ensure you correctly activated OFF duty status, and it will not put you in danger of having your breaks interrupted.
+That will ensure that you correctly activated the OFF duty status, and it will not put you in danger of having your breaks interrupted.

 Always complete your final work duties such as paperwork or post-trip DVIR while still on ON duty.
 Then switch it to OFF duty after you have finished for the day.
 You should log out of the ELD if another driver uses the truck while you are OFF duty.
 That will decrease the chances of adding any HOS logs by accident.